bertvv/ansible-role-opennebula/README.md

 # Ansible role `opennebula-frontend`

-An Ansible role for PURPOSE.
+An Ansible role for setting up an OpenNebula frontend on CentOS/RHEL 7.
 Specifically, the responsibilities of this role are to:

 -